When using microscopes with a finite (eg. 160 or 170 mm) mechanical tube length, there are roughly two ways to perform microphotography:

 Conclusion and comments

 The advantage of this method compared to the afocal method is the simple and compact camera setup and the lack of extra glass between eyepiece and sensor.
-Moreover, there is no need to invest in a camera lens or an expensive projective or photo-eyepiece.
-For those who want to photograph a larger part of the microscopic field of view, the method may be less suitable.
+Moreover, there is no need to invest in a camera lens or an expensive and hard to find projective or photo-eyepiece.

 Sometimes it is good to do some crazy experiments instead of sticking to the usual 'rules'.
 I can recommend it to everyone.